 How to Choose a Telegram Trading Bot for Polymarket

-If you are comparing Telegram trading bots for Polymarket, focus on execution speed, order controls, automation, custody, and documentation rather than generic feature lists.
+Comparing Telegram trading bots for Polymarket?
+Focus on execution speed, order controls, automation, custody, and docs — not generic lists.

 PolyBot Team